jhuintprog/fall2019/midterm_proj.md

 Your `Makefile` must also have a `clean` target which deletes all object (`.o`) files and executables (`render_tone`, `render_song`, and `render_echo`.)

+Keep in mind that your programs will need to link with the math library, so add `-lm` to your linking commands.

 ## Submitting

 To submit, first generate a Git log: